 Have you recently discovered a series of red bite or sting marks on you or your family?
-Although many insect bites may look similar, understanding their shape and placement helps in understanding what insect is wreaking havoc within your household.
+Although many insect bites may look similar, understanding their shape and placement helps in understanding what insect is wreaking havoc on your household.
 There are a number of insects that may leave a bite or sting mark on your body, including:

 Bed Bug Bites